powerpak/pathospot-compare/README.md

 - `IGB_DIR`: The full path to a directory containing the genome assemblies, in [FASTA format][fasta].
 Each of these files should be in its own subdirectory named identically minus the `.fa` or `.fasta` extension.
 Each subdirectory may also contain a [BED file][bed] with gene annotations.
 See the `igb` directory in the [example dataset (tar.gz)][mrsa.tar.gz].
 - `PATHOGENDB_URI`: A [URI to the database][sequeluri] containing metadata on the genome assemblies; for SQLite, it is `sqlite://` followed by a relative path to the file, and for MySQL the format is `mysql2://user:password@host/db_name`.
 - `IN_QUERY`: An `SQL WHERE` clause that can filter which assemblies in the database are included in the analysis.
 For our [example][], `1=1` is used, which simply uses all of the assemblies.
-For your own database, it is likely useful to filter by species and/or location.
+For your databases you create, it will likely become useful to filter by species and/or location.

 You may optionally specify two additional environment variables `MASH_CUTOFF` and `MAX_CLUSTER_SIZE`, which tune the [Mash][] preclustering step.

-- `MASH_CUTOFF`: The maximum diameter, in Mash units, of the clusters.
+- `MASH_CUTOFF`: The maximum diameter, in Mash units, of each cluster.
 Mash units approximate average nucleotide identity (ANI).
-The default is 0.02, approximating 98% ANI among all genomes within each cluster.
+The default is **0.02**, approximating 98% ANI (1 - 0.02) among all genomes in each cluster.
 To disable Mash preclustering, use a value of 1.
 - `MAX_CLUSTER_SIZE`: The maximum number of assemblies to allow in each cluster before forcing a split.
+The default is **100**.
 To disable Mash preclustering, use a number larger than the number of assemblies in your dataset.

+This tasks creates two final output files which include a YYYY-MM-DD formatted date in the filename and have the following extensions:

+- `.parsnp.heatmap.json` → contains the genomic SNP distance matrix and other metadata, in JSON format
+- `.parsnp.vcfs.npz` → contains SNP variant data for each genome, in NumPy [NPZ format][npz].

 [HarvestTools]: https://harvest.readthedocs.io/en/latest/
 [Parsnp]: https://harvest.readthedocs.io/en/latest/content/parsnp.html